 If you are to share one life’s lesson: what would it be?
 Why?

-I would like to encourage young people out there that it’s not difficult to succeed as long as one partially stays to the knighting and works hard, the sky is the limit.
+I would like to encourage young people out there that it’s not difficult to succeed as long as one particularly stays to the Knighting and works hard, the sky is the limit.
 Short cuts in life don’t have ‘staying power’.

-During my banking career, I have witnessed very many brilliant young people mess up their careers and future because of short cuts driven by temptations to get rich quick.
+During my banking career, I have witnessed very many brilliant young people mess up their careers and future because of short cuts driven by temptations to get rich quickly.